 Students will learn to communicate using American Sign Language (ASL).
-Upon completion of this course, students will be able to: Students will be able to:
+Upon completion of this course, students will be able to:

 - 1. Produce 200-300 ASL concepts.
 ASL signs concepts, not words. - 2.
 Receive ASL. - 3.
 Describe how ASL is an integral part of Deaf culture and the Deaf community.